ssaring/sportstracker/sportstracker/docs/README.txt

   - much better tooling support for development, e.g. IDE's, debuggers, profilers, refactoring tools and so on
   - much more usefull open source libraries, e.g. for diagram creation
-  - much less installation problems when using Java WebStart (you can see all the user problems with Mono in the ST forum)
   - support for more operating systems (e.g. MacOS X, ...)
+  - less installation problems (no .NET runtime required on Linux or Mac OS X, no GTK+ libraries required on Windows and Mac OS X)
   - I18N support on all operating systems
   - the Java platform is much more mature and reliable than Mono